itztiva/Fortnitebuilds/README.md

 Chapter 3 Season 4 has no builds because it was never archived.

-1.6.3 and 1.7.2 are practically the same, it's just that 1.6.3 is an older build, which was the first BR iteration that released for free.

 To play builds above Chapter 1, I recommend using Carbon.
 [Carbon Discord](https://discord.gg/carbon-897532507048796210)

 To play Chapter 1 use Reboot or Rift (discontinued)